thiloklein/matchingMarkets/README.md

 # matchingMarkets

-> An R package for the analysis of data from stable matchings.
+> An R package for the analysis of stable matchings.

 # Functions